If you're a council tenant and you would like to buy your rented home at a discount, the Right to Buy scheme is available.

 If you have requested to have your home re-valued, you will receive a new Offer Notice with the District Valuer’s valuation, depending on the outcome the District Valuer’s determination may be less, same or higher than initial offer.
 We will advise you of the District Valuer’s review by way of a notice called the Section 128 Notice.
 You will also have 12 weeks to let us know your decision.

-Completing the sale of your home
+Completing the purchase of your home

 Once you have informed us that you are satisfied with the sale price and that you wish to continue with your application, we will prepare your application to be sent to the London Borough of Tower Hamlets legal team for completion.
 We will make every effort to do this within a reasonable time period and we will you tell when your application has been sent to the legal team.
+Prior to this time we would have asked for your Solicitors' details.

-The legal team will send a sales pack to your solicitors proposing a date for completion of the purchase.
+The legal team will send a sales pack to your Solicitors proposing a date for completion of the purchase.

-If you require more information regarding the above please contact us (details below).
+If you require more information regarding the above, please contact us (details below).

 Alternatively, you can read more about the above from the Government (Ministry of Housing, Communities and Local Government website - www.gov.uk